The Price of Love (Woof!) | Wealthsimple

 Of all the costs, what you need to pay to take a dog home is the one that varies perhaps the most widely.

 The first financial decision: buy from a breeder or adopt?
-A breeder is clearly the more expensive option — the range for garden variety breeds is around $400 to $2,000 CAD.
+A breeder is clearly the more expensive option — the range for garden variety breeds is £300 - £1,500.
 Splurge alert: if you’re looking for a future show dog or son of the last Westminster winner, you’ll probably need a loan.
-A Tibetan Mastiff has sold for around $26,650 CAD, while a Canadian Eskimo Dog and American Bully have clocked in at around $21,320 CAD and $19,987 CAD each.
+A Tibetan Mastiff has sold for $20,000, while a Canadian Eskimo Dog and American Bully have clocked in at $16,000 and $15,000 each.

 Even non-award-winning pets can cost thousands.
-The AKC has guidelines here (and the Canadian Kennel Club has guidelines here) that can help you avoid accidentally buying a dog from an unlicensed breeder or worse, a puppy mill — essentially dog factories that breed large numbers of puppies in inhumane conditions.
+The British Kennel Club has guidelines here that can help you avoid accidentally buying a dog from an unlicensed breeder or worse, a puppy mill — essentially dog factories that breed large numbers of puppies in inhumane conditions.
 (Please, no matter how much money you're saving: no puppy mills!)

 Step Four: Budget for the first year